 Laws 1955, Chapter 104 increased the number of members on the Board to seven.

 Laws 1957, Chapter 96 updated and revised provisions regarding acceptable investment instruments, allowing investment in private entities in addition to government issued bonds.
 The qualifying period to receive ASRS was also reduced from ten years to five years of creditable service.
-A death benefit was created for those who had paid into the system, including those who had not had completed five years creditable service.
+A death benefit was created for those who had paid into the system, including those who had not completed five years creditable service.

 Laws 1965, Chapter 87 ensured that members of the ASRS would see the full balance of their retirement account pass to their beneficiary or estate and addressed temporary disability benefits as well.